TensorNetwork/tensornetwork.org/src/mps/algorithms.md

 or $A x = b$ where $x$ is a tensor in MPS/TT form.

 - [[DMRG &mdash; Density Matrix Renormalization Group|mps/algorithms/dmrg]].
-  Adaptive algorithm for finding eigenvectors in MPS form. (coming soon)
+  Adaptive algorithm for finding eigenvectors in MPS form.